 In your CMS: Through the Browser Extension

-The Hona Browser Extension is configured to automatically display a Hona Project if you have its correlating case open in your CMS.
-This means if you need to access a Client's Messaging thread in Hona and you're using the Hona Browser Extension, you just need to open their case in your CMS and then open the Browser Extension, and it will automatically display the details of their Project in Hona.
+The Hona Browser Extension is configured to automatically display a Hona Project when you have its correlating case open in your CMS.
+To access a Client's Messaging thread using the Browser Extension, open their case in your CMS and then open the Browser Extension — it will automatically display the details of their Project in Hona.

-If the wrong Project is being displayed in the Extension even after opening the correct case in your CMS, refresh your browser and open the Hona Browser Extension again.
-Make sure you are inside of the Client's case details in your CMS and not the Client's contact details.
+If the wrong Project is being displayed in the Extension after opening the correct case in your CMS, refresh your browser and open the Extension again.
+Make sure you are inside the Client's case details in your CMS — not the Client's contact details.

-Once inside of the Client's Project in Hona, you can access their Messaging thread by selecting "Tabs" → "Messages" (Visual Below)
+Once inside the Client's Project in Hona, access their Messaging thread by selecting Tabs → Messages.

 In Hona: Through Incoming Notifications